fuerostic/Dhaka_Bus-App/README.md

 ## Description
 This is a console application based on C++ which allows user to find buses in a given starting point and destination point of Dhaka city.
 The data collected for this console application was as of 2018.
 Every input output is taken and showed in console window.

-## How to run
-Go to the path containing the Bus-App folder, open linux command line.
-After that run by ./main then the application will be shown in the command line as a console application

 #### Initial window
 In the initial window there are 3 options: register, login and exit.
 A new user can register and existing user can login